Heart palpitations (due to paroxysmal atrial tachycardia)

 What are the causes of heart palpitations?

 For a healthy person, how often the heart beats depends on their physical and psychological stress levels.
-Exercise, stress or nervousness make the heart beat faster, for example.
-The sinus mode in the right atrium controls how the heart rate adapts to the stress.
-When the heart rate rises as a result of climbing the stairs or stage fright, for example, it is called sinus tachycardia.
+For example, exercise, stress or feeling nervous make the heart beat faster.
+The sinus mode in the right atrium controls how the heart rate adapts to the additional strain.

 With paroxysmal atrial tachycardia, the cause of rapid heart is usually a disruption of the AV node.
 This is located between the atria and ventricles.
 If the AV node is working normally, it conducts impulses from the atria to the ventricles.

-An extrasystole can trigger paroxysmal atrial tachycardia.
-This is a heartbeat that occurs outside the normal rhythm.
-Extrasystoles also occur in healthy people every now and then spontaneously and do not causes any symptoms.
+Another possible trigger is a heartbeat that occurs outside of the heart’s normal rhythm (this is known as an extrasystole).
+Extrasystoles also occur in healthy people every now and then spontaneously and do not cause any symptoms.

 How common are heart palpitations due to paroxysmal atrial tachycardia?

 Usually an episode comes on suddenly, lasts for a few minutes and disappears just as suddenly as it came.
-But with some people, tachycardia can last for more than an hour.
+For some people, however, the heart palpitations may last for more than an hour.

 The time between episodes can vary – some people have several episodes a day, while others have episodes days, weeks or months apart.